BKnmz/BKnmz/index.md

 ## Professional Experience
 **Product Owner Compliance | Diconium GmbH (11/2022 - Present)**
-As the Product Owner for Compliance, I lead the strategy and execution for ensuring our products meet rigorous international security and regulatory standards.
-My role focuses on integrating Governance, Risk, and Compliance (GRC) principles directly into the product development lifecycle.
+I lead the integration of Governance, Risk, and Compliance (GRC) into the product development lifecycle, ensuring product-level conformity with international security and regulatory standards.
+My focus is on security requirements management, translating risks into actionable requirements, controls, and auditable evidence.
+This enables readiness for CSMS, ISMS, and AI governance (AIMS) while maintaining delivery velocity and OEM acceptance.

 ### Key Accomplishments & Responsibilities: